 The length of time a broken bone takes to heal depends on the severity of the injury, but most heal within several months.

-According to the National Institutes of Health, a person should call 911 (emergency assistance) under the following circumstances:
+According to the National Institutes of Health, a person should call 911 (emergency assistance) if:

 - The bone is broken because of a major injury or trauma.